aamilham/aamilham/README.md

 -->

 <h1 align="center">Hi 👋, I'm Rahmad Ilham Sani</h1>
 <h3 align="center">I am a computer science student at IPB University.
-I have interest in Coding and Design stuff, especially Front-end Developer, Cloud System, and also a Graphic Designer</h3>
+I have interest in Coding and Design stuff, especially Web Developer, Cloud System, DevOps, and also a Graphic Designer</h3>

 - 📫 How to reach me **aamilham13@gmail.com**
 - 🧊 Yea i create that profile picture myself